open-cogsci/osdoc/content/getting-opensesame/running-from-source.md

 The following packages are required to run a minimal version of the OpenSesame GUI, with only support for the [legacy] back-end, no sound support, and no plug-in support.

 - [Python](http://www.python.org) is the programming language in which OpenSesame is created.
+The following versions of Python are supported:
+	- Python 2.7 (default)
-	- Only Python 2.X is currently supported.
+    - Python 3.4
 - [PyGame](http://www.pygame.org) is a library that is used for graphics and sound.
 - [PyQt4](http://www.riverbankcomputing.com/software/pyqt/download) is the graphics toolkit that is used to for the user interface.
 - [QScintilla2](http://www.riverbankcomputing.com/software/pyqt/download) is a basic text-editor component.
 In some cases, it is bundled with `PyQt4`.
 - [QProgEdit](https://github.com/smathot/QProgEdit) is an advanced text-editor component built on top of `QScintilla2`.
+	- OpenSesame >= 3.0.0 requires QProgEdit >= 3.0.0.
 	- OpenSesame >= 2.9.0 requires QProgEdit >= 2.0.0.
 	- OpenSesame <= 2.8.3 requires QProgEdit 1.3.4.
 - [PyYAML](http://pyyaml.org/) is a library used for loading `yaml` files.
+- [WebColors](https://pypi.python.org/pypi/webcolors) is a library used for interpreting color descriptions.

 ### Optional